-- Orange deploys mobile private networks as an operator/integrator on the Orange footprint and as an integrator beyond its footprint to support multinational customers worldwide.
-Orange offers consulting, deployment, and- if requested-the management of the network on behalf of its customers. - IoT managed connectivity platforms to manage cellular connectivity. - Orange's Live Objects platform provides customers with three ways to develop their own solutions: low-code programming tools (Node-Red and Iothink), APIs, and as an application enablement platform (thanks to connectors with main cloud environments Orange Cloud for Business, AWS, Microsoft Azure, and Google Cloud).
-ELK suite is integrated for data analytics and visualization.
-It is also connected with Splunk, Tableau, Qlik, and Microsoft Azure/Power BI for more advanced analytics needs. - IoT business applications: End-to-end industrialized products such as Smart Tracking, Smart Operations, and Smart Interactions. - Security solutions from Orange Cyberdefense including audit and CyberSoC capabilities at both the design and operations phases.
-Orange launched a security option called 'Controlled' based on machine learning, to monitor the customer's IoT mobile traffic. - Al and data analytics services through Orange Digital & Data business unit with 2,400 Data & Al experts in Bl, data visualization, data analytics, and data science/ Al - Consulting, integration, and end-to-end build and run solutions, with local and vertical skills. - Connectors to build customer solutions with various partners leveraging its ecosystem, such as ABB France (leader in energy technologies and automation) for smart building services and Quuppa for smart tracking solutions. - The partnership with Siemens has produced Industry 4.0 solutions such as motor condition monitoring, smart factory journey, and robot condition monitoring. - Orange has developed an ecosystem of partners with local integrators (e.g., Pure Integration in the U.S.), with module makers to develop its indirect go-to-market (e.g., Cavli Wireless), and with application providers to propose end-to-end solutions (e.g., SharingCloud, Communithings, Energisme). - Multisourcing Service Integration (MSI) sees Orange take over the end-to-end management of multiple mobile and IoT connectivity providers on behalf of customers. - IoT customer support offers managed services, including 'managed and optimized' (single point of contact, regular meetings), 'managed implementation' (IoT project deployment), 'device test kit' (test environment), and 'controlled' (enhanced visibility into security status of connected devices).
+- IoT business applications: End-to-end industrialized products such as Smart Tracking, Smart Operations, and Smart Interactions. - Security solutions from Orange Cyberdefense, including audit and CyberSoC capabilities at both the design and operations phases.
+Orange launched a security option based on machine learning (ML), called 'Controlled,' to monitor the customer's IoT mobile traffic.
+It also has mobile device security solutions adapted for the automotive industry (AutoMobile Security). - Al and data analytics services through Orange Digital & Data business unit with 3,900 data and artificial intelligence (AI) experts in business intelligence (BI), data visualization, data analytics, and data science/AI. - Consulting, integration, and end-to-end build-and-run solutions, all with local and vertical skills. - Connectors to build customer solutions with various partners leveraging its ecosystem, such as ABB France (i.e., a leader in energy technologies and automation) for smart building services and Quuppa for smart tracking solutions. - The partnership with Siemens has produced Industry 4.0 solutions, such as motor condition monitoring, smart factory journey, and robot condition monitoring. - Orange has developed an ecosystem of partners with local integrators (e.g., Pure Integration in the US), with module makers to develop its indirect go-to-market (e.g., Cavli Wireless), and with application providers to propose end-to-end solutions (e.g., SharingCloud, Communithings, Energisme). - Multisourcing Service Integration (MSI) sees Orange take over the end-to-end management of multiple mobile and IoT connectivity providers on behalf of customers. - IoT customer support offers managed services, including 'managed and optimized' (single point of contact, regular meetings), 'managed implementation' (IoT project deployment), 'device test kit' (test environment), and 'controlled' (enhanced visibility into security status of connected devices).